 What is feminism, and what are its true goals?

-Compassion and inclusion lie at the heart of feminism.
+Compassion and inclusion lie at the heart of feminist discussions.
 It aims to create spaces where all genders can thrive without prejudice or discrimination.

 What is misandry, and where does the term originate?

-Why the distinction between feminism and misandry matters
+Why the distinction between in feminism vs misandry matters

 Common Misconceptions and Myths